dezdem0na/accp-cheatsheet/README.md

 - **Bucket policies** allow you to control access to entire buckets.
 - You can use **ACLs** to grant basic read/write permissions to other AWS accounts.

-### Six advantages of Amazon Cloud (Benefits)
+### Advantages of Amazon Cloud (Benefits)
-- Trade capital expense for variable expense.
+- Replace upfront capital expenses with low variable costs.
+(Trade capital expense for variable expense)
 - Benefit from massive economies of scale.
 - Stop guessing about capacity.
 - Increase speed and agility.